isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The First 100 Years.md

 #### **Early Postcards on Bras Basah**

-The history of Bras Basah is also captured in the early paintings of Singapore.
+The history of Bras Basah and its vicinity is also captured in the early paintings of Singapore.
 Drawn by renowned personalities, these paintings from the Collection of the National Museum of Singapore are available in Roots.

 | |
 |:--------:|